SNWCreations/Citizens2Legacy/README.md

  so changes to the project should be commited to the `target` submodule.

+The `upstream` submodule is only used to sync with the upstream. **DO NOT MODIFY IT.**

+When updating the project is needed, run `gradlew updateSubmodules` to sync the `upstream` submodule with upstream, and then run
+ `gradlew applyPatches` to apply patches, solve the conflict if any.

-When your patches are ready to be saved, commit them and then just run `gradlew makePatches` to export them.
+When your patches are commited to the target repository, run `gradlew makePatches` to export them.

 After that, your patches are ready to be commited to the bootstrap repository (this project).